 Yes and no. Some owners are pet-friendly, others aren’t.
 Check the trailer description on Outdoorsy to find out whether you can take your pet with you.

-What about insurance for trailer rentals?
+What about insurance for renting a camper trailer?

 Most trailers on Outdoorsy come with comprehensive insurance up to $500,000.
 You can also buy damage protection and roadside insurance from Outdoorsy and get trip insurance, in case you have to cancel your booking.
 Check the bottom of the listing to find out what types of insurance the vehicle is covered by or eligible for.